In Virginia, Latinos tend to vote for Democrats. But Youngkin’s trying to win them over anyway.

 At Cafe Sazón along Columbia Pike, the flank of Latino elected officials joining McAuliffe nearly outnumbered the residents taking bites of eggs or pastries.

-From tables in the back, they looked on silently as Walter Tejada, a former Arlington County Board member, stood up to lead the room in applause for McAuliffe and the other two Democrats running for statewide office: incumbent Attorney General Mark R. Herring and Del.
+From tables in the back, they looked on silently as Walter Tejada, a former Arlington County Board member, stood up to lead the room in applause for McAuliffe and the other two Democrats running for statewide office: incumbent attorney general Mark R. Herring and Del.
 Hala S. Ayala (Prince William), who identifies as Afro-Latina, Lebanese and Irish.

 “It’s important that we support candidates that are talking about real problems,” Tejada told the restaurant in Spanish.
 Youngkin, he noted, was holding onto the “big lie” of election fraud pushed by Trump, the man he called only “el payaso anaranjado en la casa blanca” — “the orange clown in the White House.”

-Bernardino Zurita, 53, said he was not familiar with McAuliffe but that he would opt for the Democratic ticket, largely for economic reasons.
+Bernardino Zurita, 53, said that he was not familiar with McAuliffe but that he would opt for the Democratic ticket, largely for economic reasons.

 “With them there’s work for everyone.
 Not just for citizens but for us immigrants, too,” said Zurita, who came to Virginia from Bolivia about seven years ago.
 A construction worker, he said Republican control of the White House seemed to create more political havoc.